plusserver/docs/content/en/cloudhub/products/products-services-billing/products-services.md

 ## Detailed view

-By clicking on the "Project contract identifier", "Product name", "Project name" or the "Project identifier" of a product in the product overview table, you can access the detailed view of the product.
+By clicking on a row in the product overview table, you can access the detailed view of the product.

 ### General product information